 "Our training sessions look at the numerous steps actually involved in the purchase of eyeglasses and where these can be optimized.
 They also look at how ECPs can make their customers aware of the final eyeglass at every step, and therefore appreciate the final price tag," says Wenzel.

-Raub sees the big plus of this service: "The "My Vision Experience by ZEISS" is a quality feature for the ZEISS VISION CENTERS."
+Raub sees the big plus of this service: "The "My Vision Experience by ZEISS" is a quality feature for ZEISS VISION CENTER."
 Wenzel adds: "Consumers should understand what goes into making their glasses, and this service helps them do just that."

-The "My Vision Experience by ZEISS" is a quality feature for the ZEISS VISION CENTERS.Heinrich Raub
+The "My Vision Experience by ZEISS" is a quality feature for ZEISS VISION CENTER.Heinrich Raub